-R&D expenditures, excluding amortization and stock-based compensation, for the three months ended March 31, 2018 were $782,000 compared to $633,000 for the same period last year.
-R&D expenditures, excluding amortization and stock-based compensation, for the six months ended March 31, 2018 were $1,717,000 compared to $1,425,000 for the same period last year.
-The increase in R&D expenditures for the three and six-month periods is a result of higher laboratory costs primarily related to consumables purchased at a higher than normal level to ensure completion of critical projects to meet internal deadlines and to deliver finished products to our customers for their validation and commercial kit sales.
-The Company had two customer projects move in to the commercial phase in the first quarter of fiscal 2018 as well as starting development work on two new pharma projects in first two quarters of fiscal 2018.
+R&D expenditures, excluding amortization and stock-based compensation, for the three months ended March 31, 2019 were $695,000 compared to $782,000 for the same period last year.
+R&D expenditures, excluding amortization and stock-based compensation, for the six months ended March 31, 2019 were $1,572,000 compared to $1,717,000 for the same period last year.
+The decrease in R&D expenditures for the three- and six-month periods is a result of reduced laboratory costs.
+In the first half of 2018, lab consumables were purchased at higher than normal rates to ensure completion of two critical projects to meet internal deadlines and to deliver finished products to our customers for their validation and commercial kit sales.
+During the first half of fiscal 2019, activities were focused on delivery of product to customers.

 Conference Call Details:

 Time: 10:00 a.m.
 ET

 Live Call: 416 764 8609 (local) 1-888-390-0605 (Canada and the United States)

 An archived copy of the conference call will be available for 90 days on the Company website at www.sqidiagnostics.com/about/investors and also at https://event.on24.com/wcc/r/1998177/EB50073F49FFAF62C83FC3837FE30F90

 Detailed financial statements and the management’s discussion and analysis (MD&A) will also be made available on the Company website at www.sqidiagnostics.com and at www.sedar.com.